Bride of Frankenstein Cocktail – Vanilla Blackberry Champagne Cocktail.

 - This is a fairly simple recipe.
 I have update the recipe notes with a vanilla simple syrup recipe as well as notes on making larger quantities ( say for a punch bowl at a party)

 - If you can’t find seedless blackberry jam strain out the seeds before using.
-You can also sub with marionberry, blackberry or black currant jam.
+You can also sub with marionberry, boysenberry or black currant jam.
 Strawberry jam would be good as well.

 - Amount of prosecco/champagne depends on the flutes/glasses you use.
 I use 4-6 ounces per glass depending if I use larger or smaller champagne flutes.
 Measure your glasses with water first to see how much bubbly you need

-- 2 Tbsp seedless blackberry jam (strain out seeds if you can't find seedless.
+- 2 Tablespoons seedless blackberry jam (strain out seeds if you can't find seedless.
 Marionberry, boysenberry or black currant jam would work as well)

-- 2 tsp vanilla simple syrup** ( see notes)
+- 2 teaspoons vanilla simple syrup** ( see notes - cook time is 5 min to make the syrup)

-- 2/3 c good quality vodka ( I used Ciroc and Ciroc coconut)
+- 2 shots (3 ounces) good quality vodka ( I used Ciroc and Ciroc coconut)

 - Champagne, Sparkling wine or Prosecco (4-6 ounces per flute/glass - depends on size of glasses you use)